TyBrown/OOZTixBot/README.md

 Note: This is for v1.8 of the OneOrZero Helpdesk System, and is not designed for, nor is it tested with the newer OneOrZero AIMS system.

+## Canonical source

+The canonical source of OOZTixBot is [hosted on git.tybrown.net](https://git.tybrown.net/TyBrown/ooz_tixbot) and `master` branch is automatically [mirrored to GitHub.com](https://github.com/TyBrown/OOZTixBot).

 ## Code Example

 ```